AndMJ/AndMJ/README.md

 To learn:
 * Appwrite
+* node.js for API making
-* and many other things
+* many more

 <br>